Dengue fever

 To protect against mosquito bites:

-- Wear loose-fitting, light-coloured clothing that covers up as much of the body as possible, especially around dawn and dusk when the mosquitos are usually most active.
+- Wear light-coloured clothing that covers as much of the body as possible, especially around dawn and dusk when mosquitoes are usually most active.
+However, note that dengue mosquitoes can bite at any time.

 - Use insect screens and mosquito nets.

-Dengue-carrying mosquitos generally breed in stagnant water found in man-made containers (such as discarded tyres, uncovered barrels, and buckets), rather than in rivers, swamps, open drains, creeks or mangroves.
-To eliminate breeding sites, empty any containers that are holding water in and around the home.
+Dengue-carrying mosquitoes generally breed in stagnant water found in man-made containers (such as discarded tyres, uncovered barrels, buckets and blocked roof gutters), rather than in rivers, swamps, open drains, creeks or mangroves.
+To eliminate breeding sites, empty any containers that are holding water in and around your home or travel accommodation.